-- When that work dries up, attorneys try and rent themselves out to companies, the government and others for a certain amount per year.
+- When that work dries up, attorneys rent themselves out to companies, the government, and others for a certain amount per year.

-When I was in my first summer of law school I worked in the Justice Department in Washington, DC.
+I worked in the Justice Department in Washington, DC, during my first summer of law school.
 I worked in an interesting division that had a bunch of Yale Law School graduates in it.
 They were all pretty smart guys and seemed to have pretty nice lives.
 They were rarely—if ever—in the office after 5:30 pm.
-They belonged to softball leagues and seemed to have a lot of free time and so forth.
-However, I had no idea why they were working for half of what attorneys made in private practice.
+They belonged to softball leagues and seemed to have much free time.
+However, I had no idea why they worked for half of what attorneys made in private practice.
 I thought they all must be out of their minds.
-They seemed to be incredibly happy in their jobs, however, and spoke about how much they liked their jobs all the time.
+However, they seemed incredibly happy in their jobs and spoke about how much they always liked their jobs.

 “Why would someone work for half of what they could make in a large law firm?”
 I wondered all summer.
 I eyed them almost suspiciously as if they were insane.
 I sat at lunch with them wondering what was wrong with them: Why work two years for the price of one?

 The next year I was a summer associate at a large New York law firm.
-I got a federal clerkship for the year after I graduated and the firm found out about it.
+I got a federal clerkship for the year after I graduated, and the firm found out about it.
 My school told me a clerkship would help me in my career—so I pursued it enthusiastically.
-When I got to the law firm many of the associates were puzzled that I would do a clerkship: “You’ll be making less than half of what you would be here,” they told me.
+When I got to the law firm, many associates were puzzled that I would do a clerkship: “You’ll be making less than half of what you would be here,” they told me.

-The problem with most rent-seeking attorneys—especially the ones who cast their lots with charging law firms money for their services—is that they can only charge rent for so long.
+The problem with most rent-seeking attorneys—especially the ones who cast their lots by charging law firms money for their services—is that they can only charge rent for so long.
 This is what my former law school friend learned the hard way.
 He called me up very upset.
 He had been working in the law firm world (and charging “rent” there) for about 12 years and had become a non-equity partner in a major law firm.
-He had three children, a house and a wife.
-He thought he was doing well but the law firm told him that they no longer had a job for him.
+He had three children, a house, and a wife.
+He thought he was doing well, but the law firm told him they no longer had a job.
 He was panicking because he had no business and no prospects.
 He sold his house and became a solo practitioner.
-You cannot rent yourself out to high paying employers forever.
-It generally never lasts very long unless you are providing far more benefit than you are giving.
+You cannot rent yourself out to high-paying employers forever.
+It generally never lasts very long unless you provide far more benefit than giving.

 I cannot tell you how many divorces and other tragedies I have seen when a rent-seeking attorney finds out the cold hard reality that rent will not be paid, at the same level, to that attorney forever.
-No matter how “technically proficient” you may be, employers do not need to pay high rent to you unless you are giving them a corresponding benefit that far exceeds the rent that they charge.
+No matter how “technically proficient” you may be, employers do not need to pay high rent to you unless you give them a corresponding benefit far exceeding the rent they charge.

-When you are part of a market economy (and law firms are) there are rules that are extremely difficult to get around.
-A law firm runs on economic rules and these rules are (generally) efficient.
-What this means is that they are always looking to get the maximum value for the rent they are seeking.
+Some rules are extremely difficult to get around when you are part of a market economy (and law firms are).
+A law firm runs on economic rules, and these rules are (generally) efficient.
+This means they are always looking for the maximum value for the rent they seek.

 There are a whole host of reasons why it is extremely difficult to get a job in a large law firm paying a lot of money.
 I am not going to get too far into these reasons here; however, the main reason is the power imbalance:

 The idea of charging “rent” for your services is something that most attorneys never escape.
-They believe that once they go to law school and get a job paying a certain amount of money at a law firm, they will be entitled to charge “rent” for their services for as long as they can.
-Their careers become searches for that rent or higher rent and they operate under the mistaken belief that they will always be able to rent themselves out for a certain amount of money.
+They believe that once they go to law school and get a job paying a certain amount of money at a law firm, they will be entitled to charge “rent” for their services for as long as possible.
+Their careers become searches for that rent or higher rent, and they operate under the mistaken belief that they will always be able to rent themselves out for a certain amount of money.
 The emphasis is always on the “amount of rent” the attorney receives for his or her services.
 Law firms stay in power because they can pay high rent.
 Attorneys continually pursue these jobs and want them because of the high rent that is paid.
-The stress, power imbalance and difficult conditions continue and never will end.
+The stress, power imbalance, and challenging conditions continue and never end.

-The smartest attorneys figure out how to continually have access to rent, without stress.
-Your career is basically about how you go about charging rent and receiving rent for your services while staying alive and being happy.
-In this respect, when you think about what a disproportionate number of graduates of Yale Law School are doing it begins to make a lot of sense.
-They understand the rules of rent and how to make it work for them.
+The smartest attorneys figure out how to continually have access to rent without stress.
+Your career is basically about how you charge rent and receive rent for your services while staying alive and being happy.
+In this respect, when you think about what a disproportionate number of graduates of Yale Law School are doing, it begins to make a lot of sense.
+They understand the rent rules and how to make them work for them.

-When Yale Law School attorneys (and sometimes attorneys from other law schools) go into things like “public service,” academia, nonprofits, government and all of the jobs off the law firm grid, what they are doing is about as brilliant as it can get: They are finding groups with a ton of money that will pay them the most amount of rent for the least amount of accountability to the economy.
+When Yale Law School attorneys (and sometimes attorneys from other law schools) go into things like “public service,” academia, nonprofits, government, and all of the jobs of the law firm grid, what they are doing is about as brilliant as it can get.
+They are finding groups with a ton of money that will pay them the most amount of rent for the least amount of accountability to the economy.
 They are escaping the market economy and going into a place where these rules do not apply.

-- When you take a job with the government, you are working for a largely inefficient employer with a near limitless supply of work and money.
+- When you take a job with the government, you work for a largely inefficient employer with a near-limitless supply of work and money.
 There is less oversight.
-If you are inefficient with your time, there is no “client” to really question your bills.
+If you are inefficient with your time, there is no “client” to question your bills.
 Sit down and work forever, leave at 5:30 and enjoy the ride.
 You can also enjoy your health and life a great deal more.
 Layoff?
 Quite rare—you are not part of the normal economy.

 - When you take a job in a law school, you are also working for a largely inefficient employer supported by tuition and giant endowments.
-You need to write and show up to teach classes; however, the pressures are different and the money just keeps on coming—especially at well-regarded law schools.
-You can even get “tenure” which will entitle you to a job for life (something unheard of in the law firm world).
+You need to write and show up to teach classes; however, the pressures are different, and the money keeps coming—especially at well-regarded law schools.
+You can even get “tenure,” which will entitle you to a job for life (something unheard of in the law firm world).
 Layoffs?
 Quite rare—you are not part of the normal economy.

 Attorneys who expose themselves to the market economy generally go in a far different direction than those who do not.
 What people pick up at Yale Law School is that there are real advantages to being strategic about how you “rent yourself out.”
 You need to be careful about how you rent yourself.
 The most profound understanding of the economy and your value comes when you can largely avoid the rules of the market economy and rent yourself out to someone with a deep pocket but with little accountability.

-What Yale Law School graduates pick up and what could change your life and career, is that you need to receive rent from the deepest pockets possible, with the least amount of accountability possible, outside the rules of the “normal” market economy.
-If you look at people who did this (like Bill Clinton, Barack Obama and others) you will see they became incredibly successful.
+What Yale Law School graduates pick up and what could change your life and career is that you need to receive rent from the deepest pockets possible, with the least amount of accountability possible, outside the rules of the “normal” market economy.
+If you look at people who did this (like Bill Clinton, Barack Obama, and others), they became incredibly successful.
 Who would not choose this path if they could?

-The more you expose yourself and pursue a career in the traditional market economy, the more difficult it is going to be for you to stay employed, stay sane and have a normal life.
-The market economy will push and pull you, set you in competition with others, chew you up and make you fight harder and generally make life very demanding for you.
+The more you expose yourself and pursue a career in the traditional market economy, the more difficult it will be for you to stay employed, stay sane, and have an everyday life.
+The market economy will push and pull you, set you in competition with others, chew you up, make you fight harder, and generally make life very demanding.
 It will keep you away from your family and may get you divorced.
 It will deliver you to your 60-hour week in a big Mercedes, but is that worth it?